-This post covers various aspects of Requirements Analysis such as its definition, process, and various requirements analysis techniques.
+This post covers various aspects of Requirements Analysis such as requirements analysis definition, its process, and various requirements analysis techniques.

-The requirements analysis process involves the following steps:
+The software requirements analysis process involves the following steps/phases:

 The process of gathering requirements by communicating with the customers is known as eliciting requirements.